craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Armors/Armors of Alaturmen.md

 #### Hazardous Environment Facial Protector, Mark 1
 #### Hazardous Environment Facial Protector, Mark 2
 #### Hazardous Environment Facial Protector, Mark 3

+## Common Armor Patches
+### Uniform Armor Patches
+#### Absorbing (I - V)
+This armor is magically shielding you from any external damage.

+The armor provides Damage Resistance of a value equal to the Patch's Power.

+#### Brilliant (I - X)
+This armor glows with arcane radiance.

+You may enable or disable this Patch as a bonus action.
+While enabled, the armor sheds a radius of bright light and then dim light equal to the Patch's Power multiplied by 5'.